kidGodzilla/washington-state-sales-tax/README.md

 You can run some basic tests from the command line via `npm test`.
 This is also a great way to see how it works & kick the tires a bit, by editing `test.js`.
 Make sure you understand what this library does before you use it, as there may be financial or legal consequences for collecting taxes incorrectly.

+## Maintained by Meeting Room 365
+This library is maintained (unofficially) by the team that builds [Meeting Room 365](https://www.meetingroom365.com) – The Fastest Way to add a Meeting Room Display to Office 365, Exchange, and G Suite.
+Check us out!